pClockworker52/trading_system_sim/README.md

 - **Modifying backtesting parameters**: Edit the settings in `main.py`
 - **Adding new visualization**: Modify the `json_to_html.py` file or the React components

-## Contributing

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License